 Smart Organizers and Padded Laptop Pockets

 On the Delsey Helium Aero International carry-on, you’ll find a dedicated laptop pocket, which is especially handy for the newer generation.
-If you’re always carrying your laptop, five chargers, a power bank, e-reader, and other electric devices, this padded front pocket will make your life easier, especially if you’re flying frequently.
+If you’re always carrying your laptop, five chargers, a power bank, an e-reader, and other electric devices, this padded front pocket will make your life easier, especially if you’re flying frequently.

 The dedicated compartment is protected with a padded material and fitted with several smaller zippered pockets.
 It’s not only good for your electronics, but also for storing your documents at hands-reach.